 You’re right.
 It doesn’t happen often.

-The most famous case I can recall is the one where the SEC ruled against Microsoft after the turn of the new century.
+The most famous case I can recall is when the SEC ruled against Microsoft after the turn of the new century.

 Most public companies that cheat typically fudge on over-estimating revenues.
 Not Microsoft.
 They built balance sheet reserves so that earnings could be smoothed out over time.
 The case was settled in 2002.